-Buyers and sellers must begin to think about CCPA compliance when performing due diligence on the company.
+Buyers and sellers tend to be caught up in wondering how long does it take to sell a business, and can sometimes forget to think about CCPA compliance when performing due diligence on the company, which is not ideal.
 Due diligence questions can be as simple as clarifying if the company meets CCPA thresholds?
 The basic threshold for CCPA is that the company:

 - Is a for-profit legal entity (e.g. sole proprietorship, partnership, LLC, corporation);

 - Collects or receives California residents’ personal information (e.g. either directly from the individual or through other means like cookies);

 one or more of the following:

 - Have annual gross revenues in excess of $25 million;

 - Annually buy, receive, sell, or share the personal information of 50,000 or more California residents; or

 - Derive 50% or more of your income from selling California resident’s personal information.

 While most business will not fit into the additional criteria and the buyer and seller can easily move on with a simple representation and warranty that the company does not meet the CCPA threshold.
 If the company does meet CCPA requirements, the buyer and seller will need to perform more due diligence into what data is collected, what are the company’s policies, and has the company complied up until the sale of the business.